 Playgrounds provide great opportunities for outdoor fun and fresh air for children of all ages.
 Unfortunately, they also provide ample opportunities for accidents.
-About 200,000 children receive treatment in emergency rooms each year for playground-related injuries.
+More than 213,000 children receive treatment in emergency rooms each year for playground-related injuries.
 Accidents do happen, but here are some cautionary tips that will help you and your toddler enjoy the playground worry-free:

 1. Check it out.

 You might be tempted to think that because a playground is available for children, it is going to be a safe place for them.
 But before you settle in, be sure to check for age-appropriate equipment.
 Many playgrounds have an area designated for children under 5 years old.
 These areas usually have smaller steps and crawl spaces, low platforms with short ladders or ramps with grips, shorter slides, usually less than 4 feet high.
 Take note of any equipment your child should stay away from, including those with broken or rusty parts.

 Most modern playgrounds have impact-absorbing surfaces, such as rubber mats, synthetic turf, shredded rubber, wood chips, pea gravel, or sand.
 For children who are mostly crawling or are new to walking, look for a smooth surface.
 Avoid those with asphalt, concrete, gravel, or packed dirt, to lower your miniature explorer’s risk of head injury in case of a fall.